OpenDDS/OpenDDS/README.md

 # Quick Start with Docker

-A Docker image containing a pre-built OpenDDS is available.
+Docker images containing a pre-built OpenDDS are available on [DockerHub](https://hub.docker.com/r/objectcomputing/opendds/).
+An image corresponding to a particular release has a tag of the form `release-DDS-X.xx`, e.g., `release-DDS-3.12`.

 1. Check for prerequisites